justingarcia/atmega328p/README.md

 without waking me up, bringing me into a lucid dream.
-I would then be able to communicate with the outside world using eye movements to navigate through an audio UI and compose messages, which would be sent to a nearby computer and/or the internet through Wi-Fi.
+I would then be able to communicate with the outside world using eye movements to navigate through an audio UI and compose messages, which would be sent to a nearby computer and/or the internet via Wi-Fi.
 The basic tracking setup was taken largely from [this project](http://people.ece.cornell.edu/land/courses/ece4760/FinalProjects/f2013/msw234_sf323/msw234_sf323/msw234_sf323/Eyetracker.htm).

 I made it as far as tracking eye movements with a crude prototype, whose code